 March and April off Anglesey see the rays moving in, whilst into May and the smooth hound fishing picks up a treat, both species again benefiting from Uptide methods when fishing the shallow ledges around the Island.

 Once again there are many on the market.
 There are reels to suit all budgets, but my advice here would be not to skimp too much when purchasing a reel.
 Buy with quality in mind, thus ensuring a good reliable reel for uptiding.
 Remembering that casting is an integral part of this process, therefore reels should be acquired with this in mind.
 A simple downtiding winch will no longer suffice for this style of angling.
-Reels such as the Abu 7000, the Daiwa Slosh range or Fladen’s Maximus range of reels all suit the uptiding needs and are excellent for the job.
+Reels such as the Abu 7000, the PENN Fathom 15 range or a good sized Fix Spool

-On the reel I tend to use either 20 or 25lb mono.
-Naturally uptiding is more of a gentle lob rather than a cast, however due to the low abrasion resistance of the lower lb lines, I tend to use a 40 or 50lb shockleader.
+On the reel I tend to use either 20 or 25lb braid or mono.
+Naturally uptiding is more of a gentle lob rather than a cast, however due to the low abrasion resistance of the lower lb lines, I tend to use a small 40 or 50lb shockleader, this is more for abrasion resistance than the true merits of a shockleader.
 This will help resist any wear when fishing rough and rocky marks.

 The rig you use will be dependant on the fish being targeted.
 The most important thing to remember is to keep it simple.
 Highly intricate rigs or boom rigs with long snoods have a tendency to tangle, but as with most things, practising the cast can often overcome this problem.